-It’s your startup, so you can give early partners any title you want, but be aware of potential investor and peer implications.
+It’s your startup, so you can give early partners any title you want, but be aware of how potential investors and peers might perceive.
 VCs and angel investors like to see a startup that is running lean and mean, with no more than three or four of the conventional C-level or VP titles.
-More executives, or other more creative titles are seen as a big red flag.
+More than that, or other more “creative” titles, are seen as a big red flag.

 In reality, startup titles should be more about the division of labor than an executive position.
 The most common ones I see and salute are CEO, CFO, and CTO.
 A few other credible ones would include Chairman of the Board (COB), Chief Operating Officer (COO) and Chief Marketing Officer (CMO).

 Where the titles don’t fit the situation, investors start looking hard for other anomalies.
 Here are some pre-conceived notions about what non-standard titles in a startup, like the following, might mean:

 - Chief Inspiration Officer.
 This person may be an extraordinary communicator, who rallies employees, customers, and colleagues around the vivid future he sees.
 Or he may be the founder’s brother, idea person, or inventor, who can’t be bothered actually working on the nuts and bolts of the real business.

 - Chief Evangelist.
 This is a role made famous by Guy Kawasaki in the early days at Apple Computing.
 Evangelism marketing is an advanced form of word of mouth marketing (WOMM), now largely replaced by Facebook and Twitter.
 Unless your business is a religion, I don’t recommend it for a startup these days.

 - Chief Sales Officer (VP Sales).
 What you really need is a VP of Marketing and Customer Development, who can help with lead generation and honing the message, rather than an executive to manage a sales team and existing customers.
 See this anecdote by Steve Blank on how a hotshot sales executive can sink your startup.